Exempt and Non-Exempt Employees

 In addition to the overtime laws regarding the workday, California overtime laws can apply to the workweek as well.
 If an employee works seven days straight, they receive time and a half for the first eight hours of work and double time for additional hours worked on the seventh day.

-If any of the above situations apply to you and you were not paid overtime, contact overtime dispute lawyers Los Angeles to win back your lost wages.
+If any of the above situations apply to you and you were not paid overtime, pursue legal representation to win back your lost wages.

 Not all workers are protected by the FLSA.
-Because exemptions are generally narrowly defined by the FLSA, your wage and hour attorneys Los Angeles can cross-reference your position with the exact terms and conditions outlined to see if you are eligible for compensation.
+Because exemptions are generally narrowly defined by the FLSA, your attorneys can cross-reference your position with the exact terms and conditions outlined to see if you are eligible for compensation.

 The FLSA divides exemptions into: